101 off limits

-Also see That’s reverse-*ism!Why do women try to get ahead by pulling men down? by Missy Titus uses some good metaphors that might help you understand why this is wrong.
+Nope.
+The post Why do women try to get ahead by pulling men down? by Missy Titus uses some good metaphors that might help you understand why this is wrong.

 Check out the examples from the Geek Feminism Wiki.
 This is pretty much the gold standard.
 Most conferences use some variant of this policy.

 Watch this video from Ken White a lawyer and legal blogger.
-He outlines how American anti-harassment laws work, how convention policies supplement them, and how best practices can make them more effective.Abuse as DDoS.
+He outlines how American anti-harassment laws work, how convention policies supplement them, and how best practices can make them more effective.

 The Level Playing Field Institute’s The Tilted Playing Field: Hidden Bias in Information Technology Workplaces does a good job of showing the difference in perception between different groups.

 Compare attrition rates.
 For example, according to NCWIT “Forty-one percent of women leave technology companies after 10 years of experience, compared to only 17 percent of men.”

 Sexual Violence: Facts at a Glance from the CDC.

 This is too sensitive a topic for me to be willing to do 101 on.
 Go read rape culture 101.
 Then read it again.
 And again.
 And again.
 Pretty much read that on the daily until it’s seeped in.